 I fall back on this formula every now and then.
 I love the way it looks as though you haven’t tried too hard (but still looks great).

 Choose a neutral base colour.
-Your dress, skirt and top or trousers and top need to be in a matching, neutral colour.
+Your dress, skirt and top or trousers and top need to be the same neutral colour (it can be different tones of the same colour).
 A simplistic silhouette is the key to this look.
 Know your body shape and choose cuts and shapes that flatter you.
 If you need help with this read my blog post on visually dropping a dress size.

 Next, adorn yourself with beautiful or interesting accessories.
-See below for examples.
-This is one of my very favourite looks on a woman.
+This is one of my very favourite looks.
 The best news is that it is easier to wear this type of outfit at this time of year when it’s practical to wrap up warm by adding extra layers to our outfits as well as accessories like scarves, hats and gloves.

 3 Ways to get this look

 These photos show outfits that I love.
 They wouldn’t all work for me (especially number three) but I know plenty of women that could rock this look.

 You will notice that each of these outfits starts with a blank canvas outfit in black.
 Now, not everyone suits black, but if I give an example for each skin tone we will never get to the end (and I’m sure you have better things to do!).
 Feel free to replace the black with brown, grey, navy or whatever you prefer (or whatever you already have).

 1. Add a colourful scarf